-According to ATUL GAWANDE writing for the New Yorker, “Turn to page 621 of the Senate version, section entitled “Transforming the Health Care Delivery System.”
+According to ATUL GAWANDE, writing for the New Yorker in December 2009, “Turn to page 621 of the Senate version, section entitled “Transforming the Health Care Delivery System.”
 Does the bill end medicine’s piecemeal payment system?
 Does it replace paying for quantity with paying for quality?
 Does it institute structural changes that curb costs and raise quality?
 It does not.
 Instead, what it offers is . . . pilot programs.”

-Flaw in the ACO Business Model – Will Rational Consumers Seek ACO Networks?
+The flaw in the ACO Business Model – Will Rational Consumers Seek ACO Networks?

 Self-interest and self-control.
-Smithian economics endorses the idea that individuals can manage their own lives, with minimal government intervention and a free market that self-regulates, guide it’s own distribution and exchange through market forces.
+Smithian economics endorses the idea that individuals can manage their own lives with minimal government intervention and a free market that self-regulates and guide its own distribution and exchange through market forces.
 The most debated policy is the belief that the self-interests produce the best social outcomes – ideas such as the Tragedy of the Commons (depletion of a shared resource by individuals) and game theory Prisoners Dilemma (two individuals might not cooperate, even if it appears that it is in their best interests to do so) suggest that the sum of individual interests is not always the social interest, however, the cost of implementing policy may be more expensive than leaving the unoptimized scenario – as described in the Theory of Second Best (if one optimality condition in an economic model cannot be satisfied, it is possible that the next-best solution involves changing other variables away from the ones that are usually assumed to be optimal).

 Liquidity, Velocity Cash Flow in Payor Provider ACO Networks

-Accelerating Payments and Reducing Out of Pocket Payments for Members
+Accelerating Payments and Reducing Out-of-Pocket Payments for Members

-Employer Led ACO vs. Payor and Provider Led ACOs
+Employer Led ACO vs. Payor, and Provider Led ACOs